xrf/thesis/src/results.md

 We observe that both methods agree with each other to about $\SI{1}{MeV}$.
 Furthermore, we see that the results are very close to convergence with respect to $e_{\mathrm{max}}$.
 The cup-shaped curve suggests the existence of a local minimum near $\omega = \SI{24}{MeV} / \hbar$.
 The curve is quite flat, which again suggests that the results are nearly converged.

 For reference, the experimental value is about $\SI{-128}{MeV}$.
-The reason for this large discrepancy is that the SRG softening of the interaction has introduced a significant the three-body component to the nuclear interaction that we are neglecting.
-With the appropriate treatment of this three-body component, one can achieve much values that are much closer to experimental data.
+The reason for this large discrepancy is that the SRG softening of the interaction has introduced a significant three-body component to the nuclear interaction that we are neglecting.
+With the appropriate treatment of this three-body component, one can achieve values much closer to experimental data.
 Readers interested in more elaborate ground state energy calculations using IM-SRG may consult [@PhysRevC.87.034307].

 ![Addition energy from ^16^O to ^17^O, computed using IM-SRG(2) + QDPT3 and CCSD + EOM2 with the N^3^LO$(\Lambda = \SI{500}{MeV}, \lambda_{\mathrm{SRG}} = \SI{2}{fm^{-1}})$ interaction](fig-o17){#fig:o17}

-We now consider the the addition energy going from oxygen-16 to oxygen-17, achieved by adding a neutron to the $0\mathrm{d}_{5/2}$ state.
+We now consider the addition energy going from oxygen-16 to oxygen-17, achieved by adding a neutron to the $0\mathrm{d}_{5/2}$ state.
 This is presented in [@Fig:o17].
 The energies were calculated using HF + IM-SRG(2) + QDPT3 and HF + CCSD + EOM2 with the same nuclear interaction as before.

 Both methods agree with each other to about $\SI{0.2}{MeV}$.
 With respect to $e_{\mathrm{max}}$, both curves are converging at a rate of $\SI{0.05}{MeV}$ per shell, which is also quite good.
 Unlike the ground state however, the curve is no longer cup-shaped, but increasing with the frequency.
 This is not entirely unusual, as such shapes have been observed in other non-energy observables.
 It may also be possible that there is a local minimum to the left side of the graph, though we consider this unlikely given our removal energy results in the next figure.